 The court-involved therapist, on the other hand, provides specific therapeutic treatment to the client, which can include a parent, child, couple, or family, because the particular therapist was ordered by a judge to do so.
-A judge may designate a therapist to the case and a Court order may be in place to describe the expected treatment.
-A Mental Health Forensic Expert, or forensic therapist, is a specific type of court-ordered therapist who is hired by a party or appointed by a Court or a child protective agency (i.e., the Department of Children and Families) to answer a legal question through the application of psychological methods.
+A judge may designate a therapist to the case and a court order may be in place to describe the expected treatment.
+A Mental Health Forensic Expert, or forensic therapist, is a specific type of court-ordered therapist who is hired by a party or appointed by a court, guardian ad litem (GAL) or a child protective agency (i.e., the Department of Children and Families or Department of Social Services) to answer a legal question through the application of psychological methods.
 Particular services rendered are dictated by legal questions.
-The Court may require a sexual abuse evaluation, custody evaluation, a psychological evaluation, a competency evaluation, or another type of evaluation to assist the Court in their decision-making process.
-A forensic evaluator is assigned to a case and their role is to utilize a forensically sound format to obtain uncontaminated data, entertain multiple hypotheses for the child’s symptoms and presentation, and answer the questions posed by the referral source.
-Information gathered is used by the Court or DCF for the purpose of making decisions about custody, parenting plans, access to the child, while considering the recommendations for clinical services needed.
-If disputes arise regarding a court-involved therapist’s treatment, direction and clarification is sought from the Court or an authorized Court representative in the case.
+The court may require a sexual abuse evaluation, custody evaluation, a psychological evaluation, a competency evaluation, or another type of evaluation to assist the court in their decision-making process.
+A forensic evaluator is assigned to a case and his/her role is to utilize a forensically sound format to obtain uncontaminated data, entertain multiple hypotheses for the child’s symptoms and presentation, and answer the questions posed by the referral source.
+Information gathered is used by the court, GAL, or DCF/DSS for the purpose of making decisions about custody, parenting plans, access to the child, while considering the recommendations for clinical services needed.
+If disputes arise regarding a court-involved therapist’s treatment, direction and clarification is sought from the court or an authorized court representative in the case.

 Confidentiality can be defined as the ethical duty to a client, subject to some exceptions, to maintain that client’s privacy by not revealing information received from the client during therapy.
 (AFCC, 2010) Clients and caregivers are provided with a Privacy Procedures document at intake, which describes their rights and the limits of confidentiality.
 MVTS therapists also discuss the Mandated Reporting law and the importance of keeping children safe, along with the importance of privacy in our work with clients and caregivers.
 Because confidentiality and trust is vital to the success of our treatment, if we receive a request for clinical records for purposes other than treatment and/or clinical collaboration, the MVTS therapist is likely to assert the “Therapist/Client Privilege,” as per Section 507 of Massachusetts law.
 This law states: